kbnewbee/Life-of-Pi/README.md

 # Life-of-Pi
 Experimentation in visualizing interesting numbers like PI and e with its infinite decimal numbers and observe beautiful colorful mathematical patterns.
+Few examples are like:

 ## Visualization of PI